 ClassTopBase is a school management software for after-schools.
 It allows schools to manage their students, classes, and teachers.
-I joined the team last year as the solo product designer.
-I worked on many aspects of this product.
-I will only select one to talk about here.
+I joined the team last year as a solo product designer.
+I have worked on many aspects of this product, but I will talk about one of it here.

-One of our early customers told us about their biggest pain point in their current workflow.
+One of our long term customers told us about their biggest pain point in their current workflow.
 They had nothing to help them map out their student’s future academic plan.
 They were doing everything on Google Doc, and it was hard to keep track for dozens of students.
-It offered no notification to students.
+Basically, it offered no notification to students.

 Impact and Results

 This customer loved this feature.
-It was a solution to their problem.
+It was the exact solution to their problem.
 More schools have expressed their interests in this feature and purchased our product subsequently.

 My role and who I worked with

-My role was the product designer; I designed the user flow and the UI.
-I worked along with other developers to build the features.
+I worked as a product designer on this project.
+I designed the user flow and the UI.
+I worked along with other developers to build the other features as well.

-Gather Information - Sketch - Wireframe - Design - Build
+Gather Information - Sketch - Wireframe - Design - Usability Testing - Build

-After getting feedback from our salespeople, we believed this is an interesting problem space to look into.
-We decided to ask some other customers to see if they encountered similar issues, and how they tackled some of their problems.
+After getting feedbacks from our sales people, we believed this is an interesting problem space to look into.
+We decided to ask some other customers to see if they encountered similar issues, and how they were able to tackle some of the issues they confronted.
 Some of our customers are using calendars or paper and pen to work on this.
 But none of the solutions will allow the integration with our platform.
-We believed if we can find a way to solve this problem, we can boost our customers productivity.
+We believe that if we can find a way to solve this problem, we can boost the productivity of our customers.

+It seems like a to-do list could benefit the user in order to allow for a better clarification.
 After exploring different ideas, I settled on laying out tasks into a timeline format.
 It helped to see the progression of each task.
-Usually, when school did their academic planning, it would run over a course of many years.
+Usually, whenever schools did their academic planning, it would usually run over a course of many years.
 So, I created a drop-down to filter different years.

 When I worked on the wireframe, I laid out each year on the left, instead of a drop-down.
-By doing so, it’s much easier to see which year have tasks.
-I also sort the tasks into uncompleted and completed sections for easier navigation.
+By doing so, it became much easier to see which year have specific tasks assigned to them.
+I also sorted the tasks into uncompleted and completed sections for easier navigation.

 In the wireframe, I put every detail of one task in a bordered box.
-Based on the feedbacks I got from team members, the design was visually crowed and took too much vertical space.
+Based on the feedbacks I got from team members, the design was visually crowded and took too much vertical space.
 Hence, I made some changes.
 It only showed the task title in the list view.
 Once the user clicks on the task, it will expand to show the detail.
-I also tried to use less border and use background colors and white spaces to distinguish the difference.
+I also tried to use less border and made use of background colors and white spaces to show the difference.

 After the developer built the product, I tested it to make sure it’s bug free.
 I also changed the CSS to make sure it is similar to the design.